slimayo/TechCrush-/README.md

 <img src="Screenshot 2026-01-13 023421.png" width="400">

-So, this means that employee under 25 are most likely to leave the organization likewise those withing the age band 25 - 34 Years.
-The 2 age groups has a high attrition rate, the have 59.4% attrition rate combined.
+So, this means that employee under 25 are most likely to leave the organization likewise those within the age band 25 - 34 Years.
+The 2 age groups has a high attrition rate, they have 59.4% attrition rate combined.

 Attrition by Tenure